 If the particular network requests issued by the client result in a new revision being created in the repository (e.g., svn commit), Subversion uses the authenticated username associated with those requests as the author of the revision.
 That is, the authenticated user's name is stored as the value of the svn:author property on the new revision (see the section called "Subversion Properties" in Chapter 9, Subversion Complete Reference).
-If the client was not authenticated (i.e., if the server never issued an authentication challenge), the revision's svn:author property is empty.
+If the client was not authenticated (i.e., if the server never issued an authenticated of the server never never never issued an authenticated of the server never neve ation challenge), the revision's svn: author property is empty.